XPS INSULATION BOARDS

 - Permanent moisture protection: The closed-cell structure prevents water absorption even under sustained hydrostatic pressure, so thermal performance stays constant for the lifetime of the foundation.

-- High compressive strength: Foundation-grade XPS typically resists backfill pressure, domestic floor loads, and soil movement without deformation — supporting driveways, paths, and heavy landscaping when specified to the project's structural load value (confirmed via TDS at order).
+- High compressive strength: Foundation-grade XPS resists backfill pressure, domestic floor loads, and soil movement without deformation, supporting paths and landscaping when specified to the project's structural load value (confirmed via TDS at order).

-- Freeze-thaw stability: XPS holds its full R-value through repeated freeze-thaw cycles typical of UK winters, delivering consistent thermal protection in exposed ground-contact positions.
+- Freeze-thaw stability: XPS holds its full R-value through the repeated freeze-thaw cycles typical of UK winters, delivering consistent protection in exposed ground-contact positions.

-- Biological resistance: Naturally resistant to mould, fungi, and soil bacteria, the boards keep structural integrity underground without chemical treatment — a useful margin in damp clay and loam soils common across the UK.
+- Biological resistance: Naturally resistant to mould, fungi, and soil bacteria, the boards keep their integrity underground without chemical treatment, a useful margin in the damp clay and loam soils common across the UK.

 Selection Guide — Find Your XPS Thickness in 30 Seconds